-Amendments to the Space Activities Act 1998 came into effect in August 2018.
+Amendments to the Space Activities Act 1998 come into effect in August 2019.
 While there was not a complete overhaul of the legislation as first indicated by the Government, a number of areas have been updated, including:

 The launch and return of a space objects and use of high powered rockets and overseas payloads must be insured before the Minister will grant a permit.